Anytime-valid simultaneous lower confidence bounds for the true discovery proportion: Practical considerations

 An in-depth comparison of e-processes regarding these four aspects is outside the scope of this paper. \citet{Ly2024} compare four e-processes in terms of their growth-rate in different scenarios.
-These e-processes correspond to the likelihood ratio of an t-test statistic, a test statistic often applied in practice.
+These e-processes correspond to the likelihood ratio of a t-test statistic, a test statistic often applied in practice.
 All four compared e-processes are based on the work by \citet{Gronau2020} and \citet{Perez2024}.
 The family of e-processes is defined by

 where $\mathcal{L}(\cdot|\mu, \lambda)$ is the likelihood of the t-distribution with $\lambda$ degrees of freedom and non-centrality parameter $\mu$.
 Here, $n_t$ is the effective sample size used to compute the t-test statistic $t$.
-Furthermore, $\delta$ is a parameter that is chosen such that $lr_n(t)$ is an e-process.
-There are different ways to define $\delta$. \citet{Ly2024} recommend using a non-local moment prior on $\delta$, which is a two-bump prior with bumps at $-\delta_{min}$ and $\delta_{min}$, where $\delta_{min}$ is the minimal relevant effect size.
+Furthermore, $\delta$ is a parameter that is chosen such that $E^{[n]}(t)$ is an e-process. \citet{Ly2024} recommend using a non-local moment prior on $\delta$, which is a two-bump prior with bumps at $-\delta_{min}$ and $\delta_{min}$, where $\delta_{min}$ is the minimal relevant effect size.
 They name the resulting e-process the "mom" e-process.
-While the mom e-process does not necessarily have the largest growth rate in all scenarios, it's growth-rate appears to be stable across different scenarios.
+While the mom e-process does not necessarily have the largest growth-rate in all scenarios, it's growth-rate appears to be stable across different scenarios.
+We therefore use the mom e-process in the following simulation study and in the case study.